Grey and White Living Room Ideas: Finding Your Perfect Balance

 Infuse your grey and white living room with the geometric patterns and luxurious materials of the Art Deco era, but with a refined, modern touch.
 This look is about understated opulence, a nod to the past without feeling dated.
 It’s effortlessly composed.

 Think a striking grey and white patterned wallpaper on an accent wall, perhaps a subtle geometric design.
 Furnish with a sleek, low-profile sofa in a pearl grey satin or velvet.
 Introduce pieces with metallic accents—brushed gold or polished chrome—like a console table or a bar cart.
-Ribbed glass details on lighting or accessories will elevate the space.
+Ribbed glass details on lighting or accessories add to the effect.
 For your white and grey living room, a large, round mirror with a sunburst frame can be a magnificent focal point.

 • Pro Tip: To achieve this effect, try incorporating a statement chandelier with geometric lines or a mirrored side table.